martinrlilja/pod-compose/README.md

 ## Features

 This is a very barebones implementation of docker-compose for podman.
-At this point it's probably easier to specify what it supports rather than what it does not.
+Very few features are supported at this point, if you want to know if a feature is supported, the answer is probably no. That said - contributions are welcome!

+### Commands

- * `up -d`, currently does not build images, or support non-detached mode.
+ * `up -d`, currently does not build images, or support non-detached mode, but it will recreate your containers if something changes.
  * `stop`
  * `down`
  * `--remove-orphans`

+### docker-compose.yml

+ * Looks for your docker-compose.yml file recursively up the file hierarchy.
+ * `build`, `image`
+ * `replicas`